ndporter/open-qualitative-research-qualcoder/index.md

 ## Prerequisites

+Learners should understand some basic principles of open science prior to starting the workshop.
+A good place to start is this [overview][os_lightning_talk] from Jonny Coates, part of a [series of lightning talks][osper_playlist] for those interested in learning more about specific open science topics.

 It is helpful, but not required, to be familiar with basic principles and practices in qualitative research, such as open and thematic coding.

 No experience with qualitative software or QDR is necessary.

 :::